pjincz/nginx-cgi/README.md

 Step 1: prepare a chroot directory.

-That're a lot of ways to do this step. `debootstrap` is a popular way on debian based system. `busybox` is the most light way. `docker` is the modern way.
+That're a lot of ways to do this step. `debootstrap` is a popular way on debian based system. `busybox` is the most light way. `docker` is a modern way.

-Let's make a lightest directory by busybox here:
+Let's make a lightest directory with `busybox` here:

 ```sh
 # In this example, I put everything to /var/www/chroot